Lake Hiawatha, New Jersey: Addition of lake

-In the 1920s, developers began developing the community, focusing on summer houses.
+In the 1920s, developers began building the community, focusing on summer houses.
 By 1932, the built environment was complete and houses were settled.
 North Beverwyck Road, Dacotah Avenue and Nokomis Avenue were the only streets available.

 The lake was completed in 1935.
 Developers redirected the Rockaway River into a lake and used the shoreline to construct summer houses and a meeting house for its country club.
 The lake was meant as the center of summer activity, consisting of an artificial beach with white sand, a pavilion, a playground, and an area for barbecues.

-In January of 1935, a fire destroyed a home on Wenonah Ave in Lake Hiawatha.
+In January 1935, a fire destroyed a home on Wenonah Avenue in Lake Hiawatha.
 As a response, six men founded the volunteer-based Lake Hiawatha Fire Department in a basement.
 Their first meeting was held at the clubhouse in February.
-The town could only afford three backpacks of galvanized fire pumps (a.k.a., "Indian pumps").
-The new Department's goal was to fundraise the purchase of more substantial firefighting equipment.
+The town could only afford three backpacks of galvanized fire pumps (a.k.a.
+"Indian pumps").
+The new department's goal was to raise funds for the purchase of more substantial firefighting equipment.
 Several fundraisers were held in 1935.
-First, the Fire Department hosted a professional boxing match that cost 50¢ for general admission and 75¢ for ringside.
+First, the fire department hosted a professional boxing match that cost 50¢ for general admission and 75¢ for ringside.
 In 1935, the firefighters organized and performed a minstrel show fundraiser, a type of stage performance based on racist Black caricatures.
 Circa 1935, minstrel shows were predominantly amateur theater, continuing to perform slavery-focused musical skits of the Antebellum era, circa 1850s.
-An audience of 414 attended the show; donations and ticket sales provided enough money for the purchase the first fire engine.

-In August of 1935, the fire department purchased their first fire engine, a 1913 American LaFrance.
+An audience of 414 attended the show; donations and ticket sales provided enough money for the purchase of the first fire engine.
+In August 1935, the fire department purchased their first fire engine, a 1913 American LaFrance.

 In 1948, Benjamin J. Kline donated the funds required to create the Lake Hiawatha Public Library.

 By the 1960s, the lake had dried up and the cabins were rebuilt into year-round homes.

 Geology

 The area was created when a chain of volcanic islands collided with the North American plate.
 The islands went over the North American plate and created the highlands of New Jersey.
 Then around 450 million years ago, a small continent collided with proto North America and created folding and faulting in western New Jersey and the southern Appalachians.
 When the African plate separated from North America, this created an aborted rift system or half-graben.
-The land lowered between the Ramapo fault in western Parsippany and the fault that was west of Paterson.
+The land lowered between the Ramapo fault in western Parsippany–Troy Hills and the fault that was west of Paterson.

 The Wisconsin Glacier covered the area from 21,000 to 13,000 BC.
 When the glacier melted due to climate change, Lake Passaic was formed, covering all of what is now Lake Hiawatha.
-Lake Passaic slowly drained and much of the area is swamps or low-lying meadows such as Troy Meadows.
+Lake Passaic slowly drained, and much of the area is swamps or low-lying meadows such as Troy Meadows.
 The Rockaway River flows over the Ramapo fault in Boonton and then flows along the northwestern edge of Lake Hiawatha.
 In this area, there are swamps near the river or in the area.